NikosLefakis/hy220-maze/README.md

 # hy220-maze
-The game maze  Mario with systemverilog  in lesson HY220 in CSD-UoC.
+The game called Maze with character Mario implemented in SystemVerilog in lesson HY220 in CSD-UoC.
+Have fun :)